nash911/invoiceqa_landingpage/README.md

 - Server-only (never expose to client): do NOT prefix with `NEXT_PUBLIC_`.
 Keep only in server contexts.
   - `SUPABASE_URL` — Supabase project URL, used by the Next.js API route in local dev.
   - `SUPABASE_SERVICE_ROLE_KEY` — Supabase service role key, used by the Next.js API route in local dev and by the Firebase Function in production (via Firebase Secrets).
+  - `LEAD_FUNCTION_URL` — Private Cloud Function URL used by the production proxy (`/api/lead`) to forward submissions with an identity token.

 Where they’re used
 - Next.js API route (local dev): `src/app/api/dev/lead/route.ts`